RajaRaviSekarA/CNNWasteSegregation/README.md

 - NumPy objects to create arrays/metrics to apply DL/ML modelsPython Programming
 - Panda for Data Wrangling and Data manipulation purposes
 - Seaborn to create visually appealing statistical graphics
-- Matplotlib to create a range of plots and visualization
+- Matplotlib to create a range of plots and visualizations
 - RE for regular expression
 - Scipy is user-firendly and efficient numerical routines
 - Shutil is high-level file operations